chmartinez/pes-xagon-learnings/README.md

 * ~~Add a way to start the animation when selecting a vertex~~
 * ~~Let the figure to animate more than one vertex at a time~~
 * ~~Add a way to configure "weights" to each vertex and make the animation depend on that "weight"~~
-* Create a JS plugin/module out of this
+* Create a JS plugin/module out of this --> there will be a new repo with this stuff!
 * Do it mobile-first (the figure and its configuration)
-* Publish the side
+* Publish the side & the module!

 ## The rules around the PES-xagon